awslabs/aws-cloudfront-extensions/docs-ig/en/monitoring/metrics-dashboard.md

 - **Setup monitoring domain list**

-    The monitoring domain list includes all tracked CloudFront distributions, this list can be configured in the CloudFormation template parameter during deployment, please see [Non-real time monitoring API deployment](../deployment.md#deployment-steps_2) and [Real time monitoring API deployment](../deployment.md#deployment-steps_3).
+    The monitoring domain list includes all tracked CloudFront distributions, this list can be configured in the CloudFormation template parameter during deployment, see [CloudFront Extensions Console deployment](../deployment.md#cloudfront-extensions-console).
 Once the CloudFormation stack deployed, you can set up/update the domain list in the Metrics dashboard web console.

     !!!
 Note "Note"
         If you use 'ALL' to monitoring all domains in your AWS account in the deployment parameter, the update domain list function will override this setting if you change the selection in the dashboard.